 Working to give physicians the power of precision medicine

-Precision medicine seeks to deliver potent therapy to diseased cells, while minimizing impact on healthy cells.
-Our proprietary process is the first to combine small molecule drug conjugate (SMDC) technology with companion imaging agents to assist in therapy selection.
-Several targeted SMDCs and companion imaging agents are already in the development pipeline and in clinical trials for a wide range of cancers and other serious diseases.
+Precision medicine seeks to deliver potent therapy to diseased cells, while minimizing the impact on healthy cells.
+Our proprietary approach is the first to combine small molecule drug conjugate (SMDC) technology with companion imaging agents to assist in therapy selection.
+More recently, we have expanded our targeting technology to include advancements in both radioligand therapies (RLT) as well as chimeric antigen T-cell therapies (CAR-T).
+Several of our targeted therapeutic and imaging agents are already in the development pipeline as well as in clinical trials for a wide range of cancers and other serious diseases.

 SMDCs use a diseased cell’s own biology to breach its defenses

-By binding to expressed receptors specific to diseased cells, the SMDC selectively enters the diseased cells through endocytosis.
-Our releasable linker systems allow the delivery and activation of potent therapeutic agents at the site of disease.
+By binding to receptors specifically expressed on diseased cells, the SMDC selectively enters the diseased cells through a natural endocytosis process.
+Our releasable linker systems then allow for the delivery and activation of potent therapeutic agents at the site of disease.

 Companion imaging agents may enable timely selection of patients

-We replace the drug payload of the SMDC with an imaging agent (radionuclide) that can be viewed with widely available nuclear imaging equipment.
-The companion imaging agent shares the same targeting ligand as our SMDCs.
-Therefore, a positive image may indicate that the drug will also target the diseased tissue, thereby increasing the likelihood of therapeutic benefit following SMDC therapy.
-This assessment of the patient provides a picture of the patient’s current disease status.
-With our proprietary platform, Endocyte seeks to make possible the evolution of patient care from a trial-and-error process to precision medicine.
+We can easily replace the drug payload in the SMDC with an imaging agent (short-lived radionuclide) that can be anatomically viewed with widely available nuclear imaging equipment.
+Since the companion imaging agent shares the same targeting ligand as our therapeutic SMDCs, a positive image may indicate that the drug will also be targeted to the diseased tissue.
+This increases the likelihood for therapeutic benefit following SMDC therapy.
+Assessing patients in this manner prior to therapy provides a real time picture of the patient’s disease status.
+With our proprietary platform, Endocyte’s goal is to evolve patient care from a trial-and-error process to that of precision medicine.